codmw44/stryker-net/docs/technical-reference/Unity internal.md

 ### Not support test case filters
 Test case filters is not supported by Unity Test Runner the same way as it's for `dotnet test --filter`.
 Unity has less options and more traditional way to setup
 [Link to documentation](https://docs.unity3d.com/Packages/com.unity.test-framework@1.6/api/UnityEditor.TestTools.TestRunner.Api.Filter.html#methods)

-### Lack of full test statistic
-As I understand, it is because of lack of data for tests at TestRunResult.
-I checked how much data VSTest submited here and was shocked because UnityTestRunner has provided very tiny amount of information about each test
-Here is the PR that added the original functionality: #1850 But I still didn't able to make it life

 ## Documentation links
 - [Unity Test Runner](https://docs.unity3d.com/Packages/com.unity.test-framework@2.0/manual/index.html)